jcassee/angular-hypermedia/README.md

 [Link headers](http://tools.ietf.org/html/rfc5988).

 The `$links` property is a mapping of relations to link objects.
-A link object has an `href` property containing the relation target URI and any other link attributes.
-Often used attributes are listed in the RFC.
+A link object has an `href` property containing the relation target URI.
+Other properties are link attributes as listed in the [RFC](http://tools.ietf.org/html/rfc5988).

 Relations are either keywords from the
 [IANA list](http://www.iana.org/assignments/link-relations/link-relations.xhtml)